wforbes/Omnia/README.md

     * [ ] **Slow swimming speed** - While a mob is moving through water, their movement speed should be reduced.
     * [ ] **Fishing** - Add basic fishing gathering skill that requires player to be near water, triggers a timer, and randomly transfers fishing loot into the Players inventory.

 ---
+## Bugs
+- Due to x/y coords being fudged around for radial collision when working on areaobjects, the NPC attention turn during quest conversation is off in the X+ and Y+ directions

+---
 ## Concepts, plans, ideas ...